microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 ## Next steps

 That's it for now, but we aren't finished.
-In our [July iteration](https://github.com/Microsoft/vscode/issues/53850) we are making the first improvements to auto-attach in order to improve discoverbility ([#53640](https://github.com/Microsoft/vscode/issues/53640)).
+In our [July iteration](https://github.com/Microsoft/vscode/issues/53850) we are making the first improvements to auto-attach in order to improve discoverbility ([#53640](https://github.com/Microsoft/vscode/issues/53640)), based on the feedback we already have received.

 We hope the introduction of auto-attach, NPM scripts explorer, and LogPoints are going to simplfy your debugging experience in VS Code, and you'll find them useful.
-We can't wait to hear your thoughts and feedback on how we can make debugging easier, more productive and more fun on [GitHub](https://github.com/Microsoft/vscode), and [@code on Twitter](https://twitter.com/code).
+We can't wait to hear your thoughts and feedback these new features, and in general your thoughts on debugging in VS Code.
+As always reach us at [GitHub](https://github.com/Microsoft/vscode) or [@code on Twitter](https://twitter.com/code).

-On behalf of the VS Code team, Happy Coding!
+On behalf of the VS Code team: Happy Coding!

 /Kenneth Auchenberg - [@auchenberg on Twitter](https://twitter.com/auchenberg)